 What about DIY moving?

-It can be tempting to move DIY-style to save a bit of money.
+It can be tempting to move DIY-style to save a bit of money, especially as the cost of moving house can be high.
 In the long run, it might be best getting the professionals in.
 This way, your possessions should arrive at your new home intact while you have the energy to enjoy and remember moving day.
 At least it’s better than lying exhausted on your bed with a bad back after lugging around heavy boxes all day.

 Recommendations from family and friends

 Once you’ve decided you’ll enlist the help of a removals company, it’s time to pick the right one.
 A great place to start is by asking family members, friends, colleagues or neighbours for recommendations.
 Alternatively, we have can help through our relationship with AnyVanwho deliver a variety of removal services to suit your needs.

 The British Association of Removers present a scheme with a regulated set of guidelines and standards companies must meet.
 This includes training, insurance, experience and capacity.
 The National Guild of Removers and Storers put forward a similar scheme.